percona/pmm/docs/using/backup.md

 !!! caution alert alert-warning "Important"
        The versions of each must be compatible with the installed version of MySQL.

-### MongoDB backup prerequistes

-Before creating MongoDB backups, make sure that:

-- [PMM Client](../setting-up/client/index.md) is installed and running at least on one node of replica set (the one which will be used for backup and restore jobs).
-- [Percona Backup for MongoDB] (PBM) is installed and `pbm-agent` is running on all MongoDB nodes in the replica set.
-PMM 2.32 and later require PBM 2.0.1 or newer.
-- MongoDB is a member of a replica set.
-- Check out the current [MongoDB supported configurations and limitations](mongodb_limitations.md).

 ## [Make a backup](#make-a-backup)